 I write about journalism ethics, new media, and the future of journalism.
 I examine how journalistic values are evolving in the era of new media, and I study the possible effects for journalists, media organizations, and news consumers.
 Read my columns at Poynter.org.

 Mass shootings: Name, but don’t glamorize, the shooter When covering a developing story involving a mass shooting, there’s a fine line between providing important background information and glamorizing the gunman.
 On WRAL’s “On the Record,” I discussed ethical guidelines that journalists should follow when covering violence.

 Secret videos far from standard in journalism A Texas Grand Jury indicted two activists who made secret videos inside a Planned Parenthood office.
 Though the activists said they were acting as “undercover journalists,” their behavior was well outside standard journalistic ethics.

-For the first time in three decades, the Poynter Institute has revised its ethical principles for journalists.
+A new look at ethics for a new era in journalism For the first time in three decades, the Poynter Institute has revised its ethical principles for journalists.
 I was a contributing writer to The New Ethics of Journalism which discusses how ethics have changed in this era of new media, digital media, and social media.

 Adam Hochberg Campus Box 3365 University of North Carolina at Chapel Hill Chapel Hill, NC 27599 919.238.9664